About the interface

 - Second Last Name: user's second last name (optional).

-- Password: Password for the user to enter the platform.
-The password must be at least 8 characters.
-Required.
+- Password: [Required] Password for the user to enter the platform.
+The password cannot be less than 8 characters long.

 - Tags: Tags that serve to identify the user.